-Welcome to IT4Innovations documentation pages.
-The IT4Innovations national supercomputing center operates supercomputers Salomon and Anselm.
-The supercomputers are available to academic community within the Czech Republic and Europe and industrial community worldwide.
-The purpose of these pages is to provide a comprehensive documentation on hardware, software and usage of the computers.
+Welcome to the IT4Innovations documentation.
+The IT4Innovations National Supercomputing Center operates the Karolina and Barbora supercomputers.
+The supercomputers are available to the academic community within the Czech Republic and Europe, and the industrial community worldwide.
+The purpose of these pages is to provide comprehensive documentation of the hardware, software, and usage of the computers.

-- Read the list in the left column.
-Select the subject of interest.
-Alternatively, use the Search in the upper right corner.
+- Select the subject of interest from the left column or use the Search tool in the upper right corner.

 - Scan for all the notes and reminders on the page.

-- Read the details if still more information is needed.
-Look for examples illustrating the concepts.
+- If more information is needed, read the details and look for examples illustrating the concepts.

-In order to use the system for your calculations, you need basic proficiency in Linux environment.
-To gain the proficiency, we recommend you reading the introduction to Linux operating system environment and installing a Linux distribution on your personal computer.
-A good choice might be the CentOS distribution, as it is similar to systems on the clusters at IT4Innovations.
-It's easy to install and use.
-In fact, any distribution would do.
+In order to use the system for your calculations, you need basic proficiency in Linux environments.
+To gain this proficiency, we recommend you read the introduction to Linux operating system environments, and install a Linux distribution on your personal computer.
+For example, the CentOS distribution is similar to systems on the clusters at IT4Innovations and it is easy to install and use, but any Linux distribution would do.

 In many cases, you will run your own code on the cluster.
 In order to fully exploit the cluster, you will need to carefully consider how to utilize all the cores available on the node and how to use multiple nodes at the same time.
 You need to parallelize your code.
-Proficieny in MPI, OpenMP, CUDA, UPC or GPI2 programming may be gained via the training provided by IT4Innovations.
+Proficiency in MPI, OpenMP, CUDA, UPC, or GPI2 programming may be gained via training provided by IT4Innovations.

-- node: a computer, interconnected by network to other computers – Computational nodes are powerful computers, designed and dedicated for executing demanding scientific computations.
+- node: a computer, interconnected via a network to other computers – Computational nodes are powerful computers, designed for, and dedicated to executing demanding scientific computations.

-- core: processor core, a unit of processor, executing computations
+- core: a processor core, a unit of processor, executing computations

-- job: a calculation running on the supercomputer - The job allocates and utilizes resources of the supercomputer for certain time.
+- job: a calculation running on the supercomputer – the job allocates and utilizes the resources of the supercomputer for certain time.

 - HPC: High Performance Computing

-- HPC (computational) resources: corehours, storage capacity, software licences
+- HPC (computational) resources: nodehours, storage capacity, software licenses

 - code: a program